 Wild boar pictured in Kerry.
 Photograph: Radio Kerry

 The Irish Times today 16th June 2021 carries reports of a large male boar running wild in Kerry.
-According to the report, six of seven of the alien species ‘dispatched humanely’ but one remains on the loose, says wildlife service.
+According to the report, six of seven of the alien species were ‘dispatched humanely’ but one remains on the loose, says wildlife service.

 Members of the public in Kerry are asked to report any sightings of a large male boar running wild in the Mount Eagle area and not to approach the animal.